 Our stockholders are being asked to approve an amendment and restatement of our 2013 Equity Incentive Award Plan, or the 2013 Plan.
-The proposed amended and restated 2013 Plan is referred to herein as the "Restated Plan."
-Our board of directors approved the Restated Plan on January 28, 2016, subject to stockholder approval.
-The Restated Plan will become effective immediately upon stockholder approval at the annual meeting.
+The amended and restated 2013 Plan is referred to herein as the "Restated Plan."
+Our board of directors approved the Restated Plan on March 20, 2023, subject to stockholder approval.
+The Restated Plan will become effective upon stockholder approval.
 If the Restated Plan is not approved by our stockholders, the Restated Plan will not become effective, the existing 2013 Plan will continue in full force and effect, and we may continue to grant awards under the 2013 Plan, subject to its terms, conditions and limitations, using the shares available for issuance thereunder.